 By speaking with civilians in conflict-affected areas, we see first-hand the challenges of urban war.
 We work with local communities to support their self-protection strategies and raise their protection concerns with governments and armed actors.
 CIVIC’s dialogue with armed actors, including through scenario based trainings, encourages the adoption of good practices, policies, and procedures to mitigate harm to civilians before, during, and after operations.

 CIVIC also contributes to multilateral forums led by NATO, ICRC, Austria, Ireland, and OCHA, to highlight challenges and share good practices on civilian protection in urban war.
-CIVIC is participating in Ireland-led state and NGO consultations on a Draft Political Declaration on Strengthening the Protection of Civilians from Humanitarian Harm arising from the use of Explosive Weapons in Populated Areas.
+CIVIC also participated in Ireland-led state and NGO consultations on a Political Declaration on Strengthening the Protection of Civilians from Humanitarian Harm Arising from the Use of Explosive Weapons in Populated Areas.
 CIVIC is also a member of the Steering Committee for the International Network on Explosive Weapons (INEW).

 For more information about CIVIC’s work on urban war, please contact Sahr Muhammedally, email@example.com